Q: How much space is needed to set up a prayer and reflection space? We don’t have much space available in the school…

 - Meeting rooms/ intervention rooms/ breakout rooms etc if meetings can be rescheduled for a week

 - School hall- if it is a large enough hall or not used for school lunches or space can be made available (perhaps a second or third sitting for that week)

 - Churches- if the local church is within walking distance and has space to set up a space this could be used but it is preferable to find space within the school.
-When you move prayer spaces into a church you can take away a bit from the point that prayer and reflection can happen anywhere and the purpose of building prayer and reflection into the life of the school.
+When you move prayer and reflection spaces into a church you can take away a bit from the point that prayer and reflection can happen anywhere and the purpose of building prayer and reflection into the life of the school.

-- Marquee on a school field- if no other options can be found- this is obviously a more labour intensive prayer space and requires people able to set up and pack away which takes time and involves fairly heavy lifting
+- Marquee on a school field- if no other options can be found- this is obviously a more labour intensive prayer and reflection space and requires people able to set up and pack away which takes time and involves fairly heavy lifting

 Q: What sort of activities or themes can be used?